 Professor, Urban + Environmental Policy + Planning, Tufts University

-Julian is an environmental social scientist who thrives at the borders and intersections of a wide range of knowledges and methodologies and he utilizes these in creative and original ways.
+He is a critical urban planning and environmental social science scholar who thrives at the borders and intersections of a wide range of knowledges and methodologies and he utilizes these in creative and original ways.
 His current research explores aspects of the complex relations between humans and the environment, whether mediated by institutions or social movement organizations, and the effects of this on public policy and planning processes and outcomes, particularly in relation to justice and equity.
 He is co-founder and Editor-in-Chief of the international journal “Local Environment: The International Journal of Justice and Sustainability.”
-He has been published over 160 times and has written seven books.